AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-learning/VL-Ophys.md

 Each imaging plane is targeted repeatedly across days, so the same neurons can be followed across the training procedure.
-Cells are matched across sessions using ROICaT, an open-source tool for cross-session ROI matching, and matched cells receive an identifier that is stable across every session in which the cell was detected.
+Cells are matched across sessions using ROICaT, an open-source tool for cross-session {term}`ROI` matching, and matched cells receive an identifier that is stable across every session in which the cell was detected.